simajam/Online-Deletion-in-SAT-Solvers/README.markdown

 Let's take the file:

-p cnf 3 2
+`p cnf 3 2

 -1 2 0

-1 3 0
+1 3 0`

-The cnf files has 3 variables and 2 cuases, as shown in the header`p cnf 3 2`.
+The cnf files has 3 variables and 2 clauses, as shown in the header `p cnf 3 2`.
 In DIMACS format all clauses end by '0'.
-In this example the first clause says: either valiable 1 has to be False or 2 has to be True.
+In this example the first clause says: either variable 1 has to be False or 2 has to be True.
 The goal is to assign boolean values to the variables in a way that all clauses are satisfied (made TRUE).
 A solution to this problem is to assign all variables to TRUE.
 Given that there is a truth assignment that satisfies all clauses, when we run the solver on this SAT instance the solver returns: